elenaovv/IceSpike/README.md

 ### 1. new_distill_spikformer.py

 This is the second and final stage of the knowledge distillation.
-The same BERT-RoBERTa changes were made, along with minor changes in processing datasets.
+The same BERT-RoBERTa changes and minor changes in processing datasets were made.

 Run with the following configurations: